ibmdbanalytics/dashdb_analytic_tools/README.md

 docker run -d -p 8787:8787 &#60;image name&#62;

+Then point your browser to &#60;IP address&#62;:8787 in order to launch the RStudio web UI.
+The default user and pw is rstudio/rstudio.

 ###Bluemix
 In case you want to use Bluemix to host your container for RStudio and dashDB use the below after your have clones the git repository to a local directory: